vasu-bhardwaj/hermes/README.md

 # hermes
- client-side application for managing cloud resources.
+ client-side application for managing  and montring cloud resources.